ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/arm_pmu/_index.md

 ---
-title: Use the Arm Performance Monitoring Unit and System Counter
+title: How to use the Arm Performance Monitoring Unit and System Counter

 minutes_to_complete: 90